 Kawai has now become popular in terms of manufacturing high-quality musical instruments, at an affordable price.
 The types of pianos to expect from the company are unique, convenient design, portable, excellent sound quality and the touch close to the acoustic kind.

-Considered a deserving successor to the MP6, the Kawai MP7 digital piano is a top-notch machine designed with reliable features and effective performance.
+A deserving successor of the MP6, the Kawai MP7 digital piano is a top-notch machine designed with reliable features and effective performance.

 Some first pointers are quite notable about the Kawai MP7.
 For starters, the design is vintage and eye-catching, which provides it with a very distinguished look.

-The front panel is packed with a lot of optional settings, and the look explains that Kawai wanted to attain more than just a replicate of an acoustic grand piano.
+The front panel comes with a lot of optional settings, and the look explains that Kawai wanted to attain more than just a replicate of an acoustic grand piano.

 Features of the Kawai MP7 Digital Piano